flashwing-04/showtime-website-project-archive/content/ws22/bachelor/b6-book-reading-club-applikation/teckstack.md

 {{<section title="Frontend">}}
 **Ionic React**

 We decided on using Ionic React to quickly get our frontend up and running, while still having access to quality features and multi-platform development without the extra hassle.
-Using Ionic’s included components we managed to quickly build our first prototype.
+Using Ionic’s included components, we managed to quickly build our first prototype.

 **Capacitor**